Introducing Modern Treasury Payments. Built to move money across fiat and stablecoins. Learn more →

 What is a Stablecoin?

-A stablecoin is a form of cryptocurrency created to maintain a consistent value by being linked to a reserve asset, such as a fiat currency (e.g., USD, EUR), a commodity (e.g., gold), or other digital currencies.
-Unlike traditional cryptocurrencies like Bitcoin, which can be highly volatile, stablecoins provide more price stability.
-In this way, they are better suited for everyday transactions, savings, and financial contracts.
-Essentially, they offer the benefits of blockchain technology while reducing the volatility associated with traditional cryptocurrencies.
+Unlike other cryptocurrencies like Bitcoin, which can be highly volatile, stablecoins provide more price stability.
+Thus, they are better suited for everyday transactions, savings, and financial contracts.
+They offer the benefits of blockchain technology while reducing the volatility associated with traditional cryptocurrencies.

 How Do Stablecoins Work?